skalarproduktraum/phd-thesis/chapters/rendering.md

 On the Java VM, the main options for drawing (to) windows and related elements are AWT, Swing, and JavaFX.
 In scenery, the currently supported mode for embedding into existing windows is Swing, which is supported by both the OpenGLRenderer and the VulkanRenderer.

 In development, we had originally started out with using JavaFX, the most modern UI toolkit for the Java VM.
-JavaFX however has the problem that it works entirely GPU-based, but does not allow the developer to directly access GPU resources.
+JavaFX however has the problem that it works entirely GPU-based, but unfortunately does not allow the developer to directly access GPU resources, keeping them hidden and inaccessible.
 The consequence: Images already generated on the GPU have to be transferred to main memory, and are then again uploaded to the GPU as a texture by JavaFX's internal mechanisms.
 As bandwidth is usually a limited resource, this leads to severe performance issues, especially when rendering at higher resolutions beyond full HD (1920x1080).
 Recently, a new project named _DriftFX_ [^DriftFXNote] appeared, which aims to solve this issue by introducing operating system-native OpenGL rendering surfaces into JavaFX, circumventing the double-transfer issue just described.
 Our hope is we can harness this project in the future, and eventually extend it to support Vulkan as well.

+[^DriftFXNote]: The DriftFX project ([github.com/eclipse-efx/efxclipse-drift/](https://github.com/eclipse-efx/efxclipse-drift/)) provides an extension for JavaFX to allow direct use of OpenGL.
+As this project appeared only very recently, we have not yet evaluated it.

 ### Uniform Buffer Serialisation and Updates